BlockchainCourseNTU/resource/development/1IntroToSolidity.md

 </code>

 <h5> 1.1.4 Contract Types </h5>

+* Contracts do not support any operators.
+* The members of contract types are the external functions of the contract including public state variables.
+* For a contract C, type(C) returns type information about the contract.

 <h5> 1.1.5 String Literals </h5>

+<h5> 1.1.6 Enum </h5>

 <h4> 1.2 Reference Types </h4>
 <h4> 1.3 Data Structures </h4>
 <h2> 2.
 Functions </h2>